hashicorp/terraform/website/source/intro/getting-started/provision.html.md

 are not a replacement for configuration management and changing the software of an already-running server, and are instead just meant as a way to bootstrap a server.
-For configuration management, you should use Terraform provisioning to bootstrap a real configuration management solution.
+For configuration management, you should use Terraform provisioning to invoke a real configuration management solution.

 Make sure that your infrastructure is